tinythings/sysinspect/docs/global_config.rst

     Type: **string**

-    Optional CA bundle path used for TLS validation or mutual TLS extensions.
+    Optional CA bundle path used to verify client certificates for the Web API TLS listener.

     If the path is relative, it is resolved under the Sysinspect root.
 If it is absolute, it is used as-is.

+    When set, clients must present a certificate chain that validates against this CA bundle.

 ``api.tls.allow-insecure``
 ##########################